KevinOSull/MyPortfolioWebsite/README.md

 ## Images
 The portfolio uses three main images: two hero images to set the tone on the Home and About Me pages, and a personal profile image on the home page to introduce myself.
 The imagery is chosen to create a professional and approachable feel, complementing the site’s content and reinforcing the coding and development theme.

+## Navigation
+Navigation
+-Main Navigation Bar: Located at the top of every page for consistent access to Home, Projects, About Me, and Contact pages.
+-Responsive Menu: Collapses into a hamburger menu on smaller screens (tablet and mobile) for usability on all devices.
+-Smooth User Experience: Links clearly labeled and easy to click, ensuring visitors can quickly find the information they need.